ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Morishima elasticities}

 Table \ref{tab: morishima_4} presents the estimates of the Morishima elasticities of substitution among ICT equipment, skilled labor, and unskilled labor.
-ICT equipment is much more substitutable with unskilled than skilled labor, while skilled labor is more substitutable with unskilled labor than ICT equipment.
-The former result supports the presence of capital\textendash skill complementarity.
-The latter result implies that the degree of labor\textendash labor substitution is greater than the degree of capital\textendash labor substitution.
+ICT equipment is much more substitutable with unskilled labor than skilled labor, while skilled labor is more substitutable with unskilled labor than ICT equipment.
+The former result confirms the presence of capital\textendash skill complementarity.
+The latter result implies that the degree of labor\textendash labor substitution is greater than that of capital\textendash labor substitution.
+The Morishima elasticities are asymmetric.
+The estimated elasticity of $\ell_{u}$ with respect to $r_{i}$ is smaller than that of $k_{i}$ with respect to $w_{u}$.